ever-been/everDoc/src/book/markdown/swrepo.md

 1. ***config.xml*** file - Main configuration XML descriptor of the BPK.
 It consists of two main sections:
     - **metaInf** section - specifies unique identifier of the BPK.
     - **runtime** section - specifies runtime type.
 Been supports two runtime types - **JavaRuntime** and **NativeRuntime**.
-        - **JavaRuntime** - defines tasks written in JVM based inanguage (e.g. Java, Scale).
+        - **JavaRuntime** - defines tasks written in JVM based language (e.g. Java, Scale, Groovy).
 The name of the jar with implementation is required.
         - **NativeRuntime** - defines tasks written in other languages.
 This type requires the name of a runnable object (binary or script) to be used.

     Following examples show valid descriptors for *java* and *native* runtimes.